 City on a Hill’s Bullying Prevention and Intervention Plan

 City on a Hill does not tolerate any form of bullying, cyber bulling, or retaliation.
 Please view the CoaH Bullying Prevention and Intervention Plan.

 The Gender Identity Policy is intended to help City on a Hill schools take steps to create a culture in which transgender and gender nonconforming students feel safe, supported, and fully included, and to meet each schools’ obligation to provide equal educational opportunities for all students, in compliance with G.L. c.
 76, §5 and other state regulations.
 This policy sets out general principles based on the law and addresses common issues regarding transgender and gender nonconforming students.

 Incident Report Form

 If you are made aware of any threatening behavior or bullying incidents in school, on school grounds, or during school related activities, please report it and either:

-Please note: You do not need to leave your name or contact information for your report to be investigated, however, no disciplinary action will be taken based solely on an anonymous report.
+Please note: You do not need to leave your name or contact information for your report to be investigated.

 USDA Nondiscrimination Statement

 Please click here to review the United States Department of Agriculture’s Nondiscrimination Statement.